shreyaansh/Local-Remote-Git-Push-Script/README.md

 # Local Branch Push Scripts

-Script I wrote for pushing my code from my local branch to the remote branch.
+Script(c) I wrote for pushing my code from my local branch to the remote branch when working in a team environment with a lot of branches being sent for code review and stuff before the code getting pushed to master.

 It gets the name of the current branch automatically without having to write it out.